-While the dinner routine on Monday through Thursday at our house is pretty consistent (I make dinner and we sit down as a family to enjoy it), Fridays and Saturdays are often wild cards.
-With two kids going in different directions for activities and social plans, it’s sometimes a little harder to plan for Friday and Saturday night dinners.
+While the dinner routine on Sunday through Thursday at our house is pretty consistent (I make dinner and we sit down as a family to enjoy it), Fridays and Saturdays are often wild cards – especially as our kids get older and have various plans.

 Make your own pizza

 This is inexpensive and quick and can take advantage of leftovers you have in your fridge or pantry.
-Family members can customize the omelet to their liking.
+Roasted or steamed vegetables, leftover diced proteins, grated or crumbled cheese, and even leftover pesto sauce are all great additions.
+You can set out the fillings and then family members can customize the omelet to their liking.

 What I love about creating a salad bar is that you can get away with throwing so many ingredients into a salad including veggies, beans, cheese, fruit, nuts, leftover proteins (like chicken, tofu or beef) and more.
 This is a great way to use up leftovers and to create a wholesome and filling meal without doing much work.
 If you’re inspired enough to make your own salad dressing, check out these recipes.

 Put out slices of bread, various cheeses, leftover cooked vegetables and proteins, raw vegetables (such as baby spinach, sliced bell peppers, and sliced tomatoes), pesto or marinara sauce (if you’ve got it), and deli meats (if desired).
 Then let everyone build their own perfect grilled cheese sandwich.
 Grill them all up at once in one or two skillets, or on a griddle or panini press, and serve with a salad.
 A guaranteed hit!